isidorostsa/Thesis/Thesis/Structure.md

 		- Describe generic steps of creating a Safe-C++ wrapper
 		- Describe the plan for wrapping case study library (HPX)
 			- **Keep old interface?**
-1. Evaluation (of case study library)
+4. Evaluation (of case study library)
+	- Examples of using the wrapped library
 	- Compare wrapping vs rewriting
-	- Explore possible bugs in wrapping
+	- Explore possible bugs in wrapping, bugs happen at the seams
 	- Static metrics of code quality/readability
-	- Examples of using the wrapped library
-	- Showcase prevented possible bugs
+	- Showcase possible bugs prevented
-	- Survey around usefulness/Usability of wrapper
+	- **Survey around usefulness/Usability of wrapper**
-2. Conclusion
+5. Conclusion
 	- Achieved relative safety and protection from common bugs
 	- Compatibility with a wider ecosystem.